-Our programs are funded either through RAP, Revenue Allocation Plan, which is for tribal members only, or federal, (DOI), which is for Native Americans who live in our jurisdiction.
+Our programs are funded either through the Sac and Fox Nation's Revenue Allocation Plan (RAP), which is for tribal members only, or Federal, Department of Interior (DOI), which is for Native Americans who live in our jurisdiction.

-- College Textbooks and Supplies Assistance—This program helps students purchase books or supplies as needed for their college classes.
-The amount is $500.00 per semester, paid directly to the student.
-Part time students receive $250.00.
-Receipts are required at the end of the semester from each student.
+- College Textbooks and Supplies Assistance—Provides assistance to purchase books or supplies as needed for college classes.
+The amount is $500.00 per semester for full time students and $250 for part time students.
+Payment is paid directly to the student.
+Receipts are required at the end the semester from each student.

-- College Living Allowance—Each full time student may receive a living allowance to help with day to day expenses.
-It can be for gasoline to get to school, groceries, babysitter, or any other expense to help them attend school.
-The student receives $800.00 in the fall semester, and $1000.00 in the spring semester for full time students, and half that amount for part time students.
-The student doesn’t have to turn in receipts for this.
+- College Living Allowance—Each full time student may receive a living allowance to help with day to day expenses to ensure that they attend classes.
+Examples are: gasoline, groceries, babysitter, or any other expense.
+A full time student receives $800.00 for the fall semester, and $1000.00 for the spring semester. and half that amount for part time students.
+No receipts are required.

-- Tribal School Clothing Grant—Each year, we offer tribal members the opportunity to apply for a grant to buy their children school clothes for the new school year.
-Each eligible child receives $250.00 to help with school clothes and supplies.
+- Tribal School Clothing Grant—Each year, tribal members have the opportunity to apply for a grant in the amount of $250 to assist them in purchasing their children's school clothes and supplies.
 The child has to be enrolled in a public or tribal school, or be home schooled in grades Pre-K through 12th grade.
 Parents of home schooled children have to provide proof of the children being home-schooled.
 Checks are sent directly to the parent or guardian for their children’s school clothing, and receipts are required.

 8) The JOM program also assists with Native American activities that the jurisdictional schools sponsor.